akshaypsoni/code_coverage_automation/README.md

 2. Copy do script in the same folder of design and testbench folder.

-3. Open Questasim Software, go to destination folder and Run the script as follows: do coverage.do do coverage_all.do
+3. Open Questa Sim Software, go to destination folder and Run the script as follows: do coverage.do do coverage_all.do